icedland/iced/src/rust/iced-x86-js/README.md

 `"decoder masm"` is all you need to disassemble code.

-`"decoder masm instruction_api instr_info"` if you want to analyze the code and disassemble it.
+`"decoder masm instr_api instr_info"` if you want to analyze the code and disassemble it.
 Add `encoder` and optionally `block_encoder` if you want to re-encode the decoded instructions.

 ## How-tos